PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Quests & Encounters/Trial of Ghosts.md

 > **Varyn:** _"And you... the cruelest trick.
 I stitched your meat back together, but I couldn't call the light back.
 You are just a walking wound, a hollow shell wearing the armor of a hero I killed.
 Why do you torment me?"_

-Mentioning the hymn from the nameless town auto-clears this step
+Solution: Mentioning the hymn from the nameless town OR Draven showing he is regaining his memories.

 ### Step 3: Confronting the "Failure of Legacy" (Geralt/Forge/Lox)

 Varyn looks at the others, specifically drawn to the strangeness of Forge or the intellect of Geralt.

 > **Varyn:** _"And the rest... specters of a world I let burn.
 The darkness has won, hasn't it?
+I SHOWED them where the fragments were, if not on purpose.
+I allowed others to get involved.
+I led the world here.
 The Draconic Prophecy has unraveled.
 There is no point in fighting anymore."_

+Solution: Geralt showing the schematic, which is a possible solution to the problems.

 ### Success